rgaglian/ai-playgroud/onsiteinstructions.md

-#Workshop: AI Agents for Network Automation
+# Workshop: AI Agents for Network Automation

-# Please complete as you seat in your seats:
+Please complete as you seat in your seats

 Note: Pre-requirement: All the pre-requirement work is listed here (VPN required): https://wwwin-github.cisco.com/jantich/ai-agent-playground/blob/master/docs/QUICKSTART.md

 ## Task 1: Update your code (we found some problems...):
+### Note: If you used the ZIP instructions for creating your lab, you would need to download the new zip file and re-start the setup.
   1- Connect to Cisco Corportate VPN

   2- Open a new Terminal or Power Shell